21st Tony Awards

 The 21st Annual Tony Awards ceremony was broadcast on March 26, 1967, from the Shubert Theatre in New York City on the ABC Television network.
 This was the Awards ceremony's inaugural broadcast on U.S. network television.
 The hosts were Mary Martin and Robert Preston.
 This year marked the first joint presentation of the awards by the American Theatre Wing with The Broadway League (formerly The League of American Theatres and Producers).

+Eligibility

+Shows that opened on Broadway during the 1966–1967 season before February 20, 1967 are eligible.